 Cost: Single day tickets are $40 Friday and Saturday, with single day tickets for Sunday coming in at $35.
-Three day tickets will run $85 this year with VIP event passes will be available.
+Three day tickets will run $85 this year with VIP event passes may be available in limited quantities.
 Tickets are on sale now.

 Boasting close to 40,000 attendees each year, the Southeastern Wildlife Exposition (SEWE) has become a favorite annual event in the Lowcountry.
 The expo is a three day celebration of wildlife and the natural world.
 As the largest event of its kind in the country, SEWE shines a light on nature through conservation education, sporting and wildlife demonstrations, outdoor education and nature booths, as well as a variety of fine art exhibits.
 Congratulations to Ryan Kirby for being selected as the 2023 SEWE Featured Artist.